Project

 Body width

-(locomotive mass 68t, axle load 17t)
+(Locomotive mass 68t, axle load 17t)

 traffic environment

-• Nagoya investigation site of Japan-Korea tunnel
+• Nagoya inclined shaft investigation site for the Japan-Korea Tunnel

-• Overview of the Japan-Korea tunnel
+• Overview of the Japan-Korea Tunnel

 • project